prakashchhipa/prakashchhipa.github.io/_projects/mpd.md

 <div class="caption">
     left - decribe. right - decribe
 </div>

+**What are the challenges?**
+1. Data on which vison models are trained do not have exposure to intented perspectively distorted examples so no robustness against unprecedent perspective disrotion.
+2. Estimating camera's intrinsic and extrinsic parameters are challenging and doing it precisely is next to impossible so it prevents synthesizing perspective distortion
+3. Distortion correction methods makes computer vision tasks a multi-step approach, first correction then vision task learning so its not efficient for real-world applications

+**Proposed methodology**
+This work focus on mittigating perspective distortion by exposing vision models to perspectively distorted examples.
+These examples are neither created using camera parameters nor naturally collected but synthesized by mathematically modelling the perspective distortion.

+**How?**
+This work shares mitigating perspective distortion (MPD) method by first underatanding the non-linear nature of perspective distortion then employing a fine-grained parameter control on a specific family of Möbius transform to model real-world distortion without estimating camera intrinsic and extrinsic parameters and without the need for actual distorted data.
+MPD leaverages Möbius conformal and non-linear nature in complex space.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}